Terms and Conditions of Sale and Supply (England & Wales law)

 5.11.1

-The Buyer must provide reasonable evidence to support any claim, where available: fault description, test conditions, photos / video, error codes, and wiring / installation details.
+The Buyer must provide reasonable evidence to support any claim, where available, including a fault description, test conditions, photos / video, error codes, wiring / installation details, and must complete the Customer Return, Warranty and Technical Non-Conformity Request Form (KBA013) where an RMA or return assessment is requested.

 5.11.2